What to do if you suspect Alzheimer’s or dementia

 1. It might not be Alzheimer’s or dementia at all

 If your older adult doesn’t see their doctor for a full physical exam, they won’t know what’s causing their symptoms.
-Nobody should have to lose quality of life because of a condition that could be effectively treated.
+Nobody should have to lose quality of life because of a condition that could be treated.

 2. Maximize benefits from available treatments

 An early diagnosis of Alzheimer’s or detection of dementia means that treatment can begin right away.